UnibwSparta/German-Elections-NRW22-Stance-Dataset/README.md

             "Die Linke": "against"
         },

-        // Starting position (character offset) from which text was considered for annotation "annotated_pos_start": 21,
+        // Starting position (character offset) from which the text was considered for annotation "annotated_pos_start": 21,

         // Spans considered for stance annotation